fadden/CiderPress2/DiskArc/Comp/README.md

 codec is a Stream sub-class that can be read from or written to, but not both at once.

  - When compressing, the application provides a writable stream that will receive the compressed output.
-It writes the uncompressed input data to the codec stream.
-The codec must be closed to complete the operation.
+The application code writes the uncompressed input data to the codec stream.
+The codec stream must be closed to complete the operation.
  - When decompressing, the application provides a readable stream with the compressed input.
-   It reads the uncompressed data from the codec stream, until it receives an end-of-file signal (zero-length Read).
+   The application reads the uncompressed data from the codec stream, until it receives an end-of-file signal (zero-length Read() result).

 The codec Stream is not seekable, and the codecs do not change the position of the input or output streams.